fingerproof/eslint-config-fingerproof/README.md

 $ npm install --save-dev eslint eslint-config-fingerproof
 ```

-or if you still use ESLint 1
+Or if you still use ESLint 1:

 ```bash
 $ npm install --save-dev eslint@1.10.3 eslint-config-fingerproof@1.0.0